Where to go in Barcelona

 Then out of the corner of my eye, I saw him, tucked away, down a cobbled-stone gothic street.
 At first, I did not think it was him, it was only later, as I sat on that wrought iron bench, intensely listening to his work that I realized it really was him.
 He was a bit older, a bit grayer, but it was him!
 A flood of memories came back to me and it reminded me of my first encounter with him.

-He had me at “hello:” only here it is “hola”. (click here to see him play).
+He had me at “hello:” only here in Spain, it is “hola”.

 As I sat on that bench that day four years later, he also had me contemplating the seasons of my current life, the ones we all inevitable go through.